LeonLow97-Sandbox/concurrency-and-multithreading/concurrency-and-multithreading.md

 - Concurrency is the ability of your program to "deal" (not doing) with many things at once and is achieved through multithreading.
 - Do not confuse concurrency with parallelism which is about "doing" many things at once.

+## Locking

+- Locks are a synchronization technique used to **limit access to a resource** in an environment where there are many threads of execution.
+- A good example of a lock is a **mutex**

+## Mutex

+- Mutex implies "mutual exclusion".
+- A mutex is used to guard shared data such as a linked-list, an array or any simple primitive type.
+- A mutex allows only a single thread to access a resource.

+# Issues Involved with Multiple Threads

+## Race Conditions

+- **Critical Section** is any price of code that has the possibility of being executed concurrently by more than 1 thread of the application and exposes any shared data or resources used by the application for access.
+- Race conditions happen when threads run through critical sections without thread synchronization (e.g., using locks).
+- The threads "race" through the critical sections to write or read shared resources and depending on the order in which threads finish the "race", the program output changes.
+- In a race condition, threads access shared resources or program variables that might be worked on by other threads at the same time *causing the application data to be inconsistent*!
+BAD!